Ko (soundtrack): Background

 The music compositions sessions took place in Macau where he had tuned all six tracks for the film.
 In late October 2010, Jayaraj had recorded a club song for the film, while working on three other films.
 The song was recorded by Emcee Jesz, Vijay Prakash, Tippu, Solar Sai and Ranina Reddy and featured appearances from several Tamil film personalities, including Jayaraj.

-On the occasion of Diwali (5 November 2010), a teaser featuring the song "Enamo Aedho" was released to acclaim from critics and audience.
+On the occasion of Diwali (5 November 2010), a teaser featuring the song "Ennamo Yeadho" was released to acclaim from critics and audience.
 The song was initially titled as "Kuviyamilla" which lyricist Madhan Karky termed as "out of focus" in Tamil, that refers to the protagonist Ashwin's (Jiiva) occupation as a photojournalist.
 But was later renamed to the original title.
 It further depicts his love for Renuka (Nair) as well as Saro's (Bajpai) affection towards him.

-The album featured a song sung "Munpaniya" sung by Bombay Jayashri and Sriram Parthasarathy (later deciphered to be "Venpaniye") which Jayaraj claimed as one of his favourites from the album.
+Harris Jayaraj claimed "Venpaniye" was one of his favourite songs from the album.
 He further described the music to be "completely different; young and energetic".
 The songs were shot in various locations across the world and Jayaraj had been virtually present in all the locations so that he would get feel the feel of the film, and helps him to select appropriate tunes.
 Anand mentioned that "For the ‘Venpaniyae’ song in ‘Ko’, we went to Harbin, which is in the north-eastern part of China, bordered by Mongolia.
 Because Harris was insistent on the ambience, the tune was composed there."